2008 Tampa Bay Buccaneers season

 a move that came as a surprise both to sports writers and Gruden himself.
 General manager Bruce Allen was also fired.
-It would also be Gruden's last time coaching until 10 years later, when he returned to coach the Oakland Raiders, whom he previously coached from 1998 to 2001.
+It would also be Gruden's last time coaching until 10 years later, when he returned to coach the Oakland Raiders in 2018, whom he previously coached from 1998 to 2001.

-This marked the 24th consecutive year in which the Super Bowl did not include the team in whose region the game was being played, the last team being the 49ers in 1984.
+This marked the 24th consecutive year in which the Super Bowl did not include the team in whose region or stadium the game was being played in, the last team being the 49ers in 1984.
+Ironically, the Super Bowl would next be played in the Tampa Bay region in the 2020 NFL season, a game won by the Buccaneers.